himulawang/echo-ip/README.md

 of this repository.

 Note, this software is only for GNU/Linux.

+## Build
+The `scripts/` directory contains two scripts used for building.
+- build.sh: Run this to build the Go project
+- build_clean.sh: Run this after to remove the build(s) that were complied

+Note: you **MUST** have your working directory (PWD) inside the `scripts` directory.
+The script checks this in case you accidentally launch outside of the directory.

+If the build is successful you will find a new directory `bin` inside the root of the project.
+Inside you will find the build executable.
+On `build_clean.sh` this directory will be removed along with all the builds.

 ## Future Features
 - Let's Encrypt support to automatically refresh certificates and restart